Howard Stern Says He Doesn’t Believe Trump Is Anti-Abortion Because He Probably Got A ‘Few People Abortions’

 — POLITICO (@politico) May 17, 2019

-It is not a completely surprising revelation, with Donald Trump being pro-choice on the record before entering politics.
+It is not a completely surprising revelation, as Donald Trump was pro-choice on the record before entering politics.
 His stance on abortions changed dramatically once he entered the field for the 2016 primaries on a Republican ticket, however, as he called for women who aborted to be sent to prisons.
-Recently during a rally with his supporters, Trump went on to say that women and doctors plotted to execute the unborn children and they should be held guilty of murder.
+Recently during a rally with his supporters, Trump went on to say that women and doctors plotted to execute the unborn children and they should be held guilty of murder, per The Cut.

-But it appears Trump’s comments are more an attempt to boost his re-election campaign rather than a representation of his personal beliefs, as seems to have been pointed out by Howard Stern.
+But it could be argued that Trump’s comments are more an attempt to boost his re-election campaign rather than a representation of his personal beliefs, as seems to have been pointed out by Howard Stern.